Brian60657/sliderPuzzle/README.md

 **Board features:** </br>
-1. Number of wins counted </br>
-2. Timer runs so you can see how quickly you win </br>
+1. Timer runs so you can see how quickly you win </br>
-3. Start button starts the game/timer </br>
+2. Start button starts the game/timer </br>
-4. Reset button resets the game/timer/wins
+3. Reset button resets the game and timer </br>

-**Stretch programming goals:** </br>
+4. Share with your friends on Facebook, Twitter, and linkedIn

+**Installation instructions:** </br>
+1. Clone from the Github repository
+2. Open in your web browser

+**Unsolved challenges:** </br>
-Number boxes change to the same color when they are next to one another in consequtive order
+Boxes change to the same color when they are next to each other in consequtive order

 **Technologies used:** <br>